-The streetcar he made famous stopped running 62 years ago but the festival named in his honor has been running continuously for nearly a quarter of a century.
+The streetcar he made famous stopped running 69 years ago, but the festival named in his honor has been running continuously for over a quarter of a century.

-Each year, the festival assembles some of the top playwrights, authors, actors, and speakers to sit on literary panels and provide master classes with other published authors and theatrical performances of original works submitted to the festival.
+The festival is assembling some of the top playwrights, authors, actors, and speakers to sit on over 30 literary panels, provide 8 master classes with other published authors and over a dozen theatrical performances of original works submitted to the festival.

 John S. Bak

 A number of other special events are scheduled, as well, including musical events and various “Food Events” featuring some of the city’s top chefs.

 There are also contests offering cash prizes up to $1,500, including a poetry, fiction and one-act play contest.
 Finalists are announced in late February and congratulated with their prizes at the festival.

 And, of course, no Tennessee Williams Festival would be complete without the “Stella!” shouting contest held in the French Quarter.
 Hopeful winners, usually attired in Stanley Kowalski-style sleeveless undershirts, will compete to shout the most plaintive and convincing appeal to the judges on the balcony of the Pontalba Apartments on Jackson Square.
 This is one fun event you won’t want to miss.
 And, in the interests of fairness, women contestants are allowed to shout “Stanley!”
 This free event begins at 4pm on Sunday, March 26, however, it fills up hours before the action starts so, if you’re planning to attend it, arrive early and stake out your space.